Geonovum/ogc-api-features-guideline/Examples2.md

             "hreflang": "nl"
         }`

-link to INSPIRE feature concept dictionary: passed at /collections/AddressesNL and at /collections level
+Link to INSPIRE feature concept dictionary: passed at /collections/AddressesNL and at /collections level

         `{
             "type": "text/html",